The Next Passport

 In force

-On August 20, 2021, the Fourth Act Amending the Nationality Act entered into force, codifying the Federal Constitutional Court's (Bundesverfassungsgericht) ruling in 2 BvR 557/19 that pre-1975 gender discrimination in German citizenship transmission was unconstitutional.
+On August 20, 2021, the Fourth Act Amending the Nationality Act (Viertes Gesetz zur Änderung des Staatsangehörigkeitsgesetzes) entered into force.
 The amendment added four new declaration paths to §5 StAG, restoring eligibility for descendants of German mothers who lost citizenship by marriage before 1953, descendants blocked by pre-1975 wedlock rules, and descendants affected by the pre-1993 paternity-recognition rule.
+The fix addresses gender discrimination in historical citizenship transmission that the Federal Constitutional Court had found unconstitutional.

-Deadline: August 19, 2031 — a 10-year filing window set by the 2021 amendment.
+Deadline: August 19, 2031 — a firm 10-year filing window set by the 2021 amendment.
+No extension has been proposed.

 In force

-Source: Bundesverwaltungsamt Art.
-116(2) guidance · Art.
+Source: Bundesverwaltungsamt — Art.
+116(2) GG / §15 StAG guidance · Art.
 116(2) guide

-Deadline set August 19, 2021
+Deadline set by law effective August 20, 2021

 §5 StAG — filing window closes August 19, 2031